sphinx-doc/sphinx/doc/markup/desc.rst

          Run a module as a script.

-.. directive:: envvar
+.. directive:: .. envvar:: name

    Describes an environment variable that the documented code uses or defines.

 There is also a generic version of these directives:

-.. directive:: describe
+.. directive:: .. describe:: text

    This directive produces the same formatting as the specific ones explained above but does not create index entries or cross-referencing targets.
 It is